 In this section, I will cover some easy backpacking meals that you can use your dehydrated pasta with!
 There is an endless variety of one-pot meals you can make in the backcountry with dehydrated pasta, but here are some of my favorites.

-Spaghetti and Meat sauce
+Spaghetti and Meat Sauce

 Spaghetti and meat sauce

-Tip: Pack a little parmesan cheese with you to add after you’ve rehydrated your spaghetti and meat sauce.
+Tip: Pack a little Parmesan cheese with you to add after you’ve rehydrated your spaghetti and meat sauce.

 Pasta Primavera

 Dehydrated pasta primavera is a great vegetarian recipe that can be packed with whatever vegetables you have around.
 Cook everything according to your liking and then dehydrate according to the specifications of your dehydrator.
-Store in for later use!
+Store it for later use!

 For best results, make sure to cut your vegetables into small pieces to decrease the time of the drying process.